- Representing USA

-Davies made his Olympic debut at the 2014 Winter Games in Sochi, where he finished 10th in the Halfpipe.
+Davies made his Olympic debut at the Winter Games Sochi 2014, where he finished 10th in the halfpipe.

 But it was a delayed Games appearance as Davis missed out at Vancouver 2010 when he failed to make the United States team because of serious back and pelvis injury suffered after a crash while driving.

 He has, however, shown his ability on the world stage, A two-time Winter X Games superpipe champion in 2014 and 2015, he also won silver in the dual slalom in 2016.